codedemonuk/codedemonuk.github.io/_posts/blog/2021/2021-04-02-change-type-of-aws-parameter-store-values.md

 Normally, this is not a problem, but it is a little more inconvenient than it needs to be.

 The AWS Management Console does not offer a easy way to change the type of a parameter store value once it has been created.
-To do this as a one off operation, it it possible to use powershell to help you out.
+To do this as a one off operation, it it possible to use powershell to help you out and very quickly replace the existing parameter with a new one with the same name, but a different type.

+This approach is not perfect and there will be a small window of time where the parameter does not exist at all.

 ## Install AWS PowerShell tools